BroadbandForum/usp/specification/messages/index.md

 `string param`

-This field contains a relative path to a parameter of the Object specified in `obj_path`, or a parameter of a single instance sub-object of the Object specified in `obj_path`.
+This field contains a relative path to a parameter of the Object specified in `obj_path`, or  any parameter in a nested tree of single instance sub-objects of the Object specified in `obj_path`.

 `string value`